 But we don’t know.
 Our countdown might reach zero tomorrow, or eighty years from now.
 So it’s hard to evaluate the passage of one hour against the background of that much uncertainty.

 If you do nothing for the next hour, can you call that hour wasted if you continue to live for the next eighty years?
 But what if you were to die ten hours later?

 The Value of Time

 You see, the value of a segment of time is directly related to the number of segments you have to spend, much like with any economic commodity.
 But since you don’t know that quantity for sure, it’s challenging to evaluate and assign.
 One approach would be not to care.
-At the other end of the spectrum, the second approach is to assume the end of time is nigh and treat every single moment as a precious gem.
+At the other end of the spectrum, the second approach assumes the end of time is nigh and treats every single moment as a precious gem.

 Both approaches are, clearly, not going to get you to an optimal or even positive place.
 So, then, what is a better tactic?
 How do you find the balance?

 Well, the answer lies in your ability to link time not to its mere duration but to its usage toward the things that are important in your life.

 When you take the time to reflect, analyze, and define the important things in your life, something exciting happens-you become able to associate goals, actions, and decisions with those things.
 Since you can only do those as time passes, you begin to understand that the value of time now becomes a function of the value of the things you hold important.